Jaguars in Brazil: The Oncafari ProjectStuart Whittington - Product & Marketing

-Overall the project has had a positive impact on the wildlife, environment and landowners of the region as well as tourists’ experiences: in 2016, 95% of visitors saw a jaguar between July and October.
-The best month to spot jaguars varies – September is usually the best but July 2016 was particularly successful with some 100 sightings (over 3 per day!).
+Overall the project has had a positive impact on the wildlife, environment and landowners of the region as well as tourists’ experiences: in 2021, 99% of Caiman’s record number of visitors saw one or more jaguars.
+The best month to spot jaguars varies but good sightings occur throughout the year.

-Refugio Caiman has endeavoured to include the local community in its work: they employ some 20 to 30 cowboys to take care of the 35,000 cattle that graze across its 57,000 hectares of land and the hotel side of the business employs 60 staff who have good salaries and many of whom are qualified or are learning new skills.
+Caiman has endeavoured to include the local community in its work: they employ some 20 cowboys to take care of the 16,000 cattle that graze across its 53,000 hectares of land and the hotel side of the business employs 60 staff who have good salaries and many of whom are qualified or are learning new skills.

 The Onçafari team believe that an increase in the number of people that see an inherent value in the jaguars’ presence in the region will improve future conservation efforts.
 Mario says, “… At the end of the day, the more people who know and like jaguars – you never know – they may end up doing something to help save jaguars.”